Azrae-theFallen/CodeAlpha_C-Programming-Tasks/CodeAlpha_Calculator_Program/README.md

 6.History Logging: Automatically saving all session calculations to a history.txt file using C file handling.

-License

-Distributed under the MIT License.
-(This allows for free use and modification for educational purposes).
+License Distributed under the MIT License.